English Armada: Norris' march to Lisbon

 While the English continued to rest and starve – the men found the weather too hot and exhausting, many were weak from hunger, sick and injured, and needed to be carried on baggage mules and stretchers made from pikes –, the Archduke called a war council.
 The Portuguese commanders pointed out that since they were expecting relief troops to arrive any day, the city walls were tall and strong, and they could be easily resupplied from the Tagus while the English were suffering from hunger and sickness, they decided to bring the army within the city walls and make their stand there.
-Before the end of day on June 1, the English were in Alvalade, less than an hour away, forming up pike squadrons.
+Before the end of day on 1 June the English were in Alvalade, less than an hour away, forming up pike squadrons.

 Atop a high steep mound in Lisbon is the imposing and threatening Castle of São Jorge which commands an extraordinary view of the city and its environs.
 Installed within were new large reinforced bronze culverins with extra thick barrels pointed towards the English camp.
 The gunners needed to test the range of their new guns and found this an opportune time.
 Just as the English rearguard was leaving Alvalade on 2 June, the vanguard came within 2000 m and the guns were fired, causing surprise and inflicting casualties for Norris' army.
 They quickly realized they'd be contending with this threat for as long as they were within range so a more suitable route with better cover was chosen to approach the city.
 Meanwhile, the Spanish had set fire to the houses built adjacent to the city's wall thus forming a makeshift bulwark and Bazán was ordered to bring 12 galleys from São Julião to the city.
 The English found a suburb that was suitably protected from the castle's artillery and that of the galleys where they camped for the night.
-Their rest was unsettled by a Spanish sortie leaving some English casualties on the field.
+Their rest was unsettled by a Spanish sortie leaving some English casualties on the field, before being chased away by the English cavalry and the Earl of Essex forces.